daniele-salvagni/dan.salvagni.io/src/pages/b/fixing-zsh-slowdown-caused-by-nvm.md

   times.
 This script solved the issue by loading nvm only when needed.
 ---

-When I started using [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh), the first things I noticed was how slow it was to startup.
+When I first started using [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh) on my MacBook, I immediately noticed was how slow it was to startup.

-To find the root cause, I turned on profiling by adding `zmodload zsh/zprof` at the start of `.zshrc` file and `zprof` at the end, this clearly showed that `nvm` was the main reason of the slowdown.
+To find the root cause, I turned on profiling by adding `zmodload zsh/zprof` at the start of `.zshrc` file and `zprof` at the end, this clearly showed that `nvm` was the main culprit.

 ![zprof](/assets/img/content/009/zprof.png)